 550F,S Senior Thesis.

 A project limited to senior concentrators in history, resulting in a thesis supervised by a member of the department.
-Prerequisite, A GPA in the concentration of 3.7 or higher and one year of college-level study of a foreign language.
+Prerequisite, A GPA in the concentration of 3.7 or higher.
 Required of candidates for departmental honors.
-Keller.
+Grant.

 551S Senior Thesis.